How LaborAudit Works

 How does LaborAudit perform OSHA violation lookup?

-LaborAudit indexes over 5.1 million OSHA inspections and 13.2 million violations from the Department of Labor's enforcement database.
+LaborAudit indexes comprehensive OSHA inspection and violation data from the Department of Labor's enforcement database.
 Our entity resolution engine links OSHA records to the same employer across WHD and NLRB databases, giving you a cross-agency view that single-source lookups miss.

 What data sources does LaborAudit use for supplier risk assessment?

-LaborAudit unifies four federal data sources: DOL Wage & Hour Division (363K cases), NLRB (500K filings), OSHA (5.1M inspections, 13.2M violations), and SEC EDGAR (8K companies, 95K subsidiaries).
-All data is linked through Bayesian entity resolution into a canonical graph of 2.3 million employers.
+LaborAudit unifies five data sources: DOL Wage & Hour Division, NLRB, OSHA, SEC EDGAR, and state attorneys general enforcement actions.
+All data is linked through Bayesian entity resolution into a canonical employer graph with full SourceSeal data provenance.

 How does cross-agency enforcement analytics help with ESG due diligence?